The Wigner Current for Open Quantum Systems

 \section{Discussion}

-Common to the harmonic and Duffing oscillator quantum dynamics indicated in Figs.~\ref{fig:figure1},~\ref{fig:figure3},~\ref{fig:figure5}, and~\ref{fig:figure7}, the direction of the flow ${\mathbf{J}}$ in the regions of positive-valued Wigner function is clockwise about the phase space origin, just as is the case for an evolving classical probability density that results from solving the corresponding classical Fokker-Planck equation for some initial probability distribution; for the harmonic oscillator system, the Wigner flow continuity equation~(\ref{continuityeq}) coincides with the classical, Brownian motion Fokker-Planck equation, while for the Duffing oscillator the Wigner flow continuity equation~(\ref{continuityeq}) differs from the classical Fokker-Planck equation only in the presence of the system quantum flow term $(0,\lambda x\partial_p^2 W/4)$ [see Eq.~(\ref{dimlessduffingsysfloweq})].
-In contrast, the flow direction in the regions of negative-valued Wigner function is {\em{counterclockwise}}, i.e., in the opposite direction to the corresponding classical flow~\cite{bauke11,steuernagel13,albarelli2016}.
+Common to the harmonic and Duffing oscillator quantum dynamics indicated in Figs.~\ref{fig:figure1} and \ref{fig:figure3}, the direction of the current ${\mathbf{J}}$ in the regions of positive-valued Wigner function is clockwise about the phase space origin, just as is the case for an evolving classical probability density that results from solving the corresponding classical Fokker-Planck equation for some initial probability distribution; for the harmonic oscillator system, the Wigner current continuity equation~(\ref{continuityeq}) coincides with the classical, Brownian motion Fokker-Planck equation, while for the Duffing oscillator the Wigner current continuity equation~(\ref{continuityeq}) differs from the classical Fokker-Planck equation only in the presence of the system quantum current term $(0,\lambda x\partial_p^2 W/4)$ [see Eq.~(\ref{dimlessduffingsysfloweq})].
+In contrast, the current direction in the regions of negative-valued Wigner function is {\em{counterclockwise}}, i.e., in the opposite direction to the corresponding classical current~\cite{bauke11,steuernagel13,albarelli2016}.

+The harmonic and time-dependent drive contributions to ${\mathbf{J}}_{\mathrm{Duff}}$ [Eq. (\ref{dimlessduffingsysfloweq})] dominate the Wigner current.
+In principle, one can go to the rotating frame of the drive so that the nontrivial anharmonic and environment contributions dominate.
+However, the resulting algebraic expressions in the rotating frame become quite involved.
+While considerable simplification results if the rotating wave approximation (RWA) is made, we prefer not to go to the rotating frame and perform the RWA in the present work.
+As we shall see below, the dynamics throughout a given drive period of the non-vanishing quantum and diffusion contributions to the Wigner current on a negative region boundary suggests a possible way to stabilize negative regions in the long time limit; such a dynamics would be effectively averaged over if the RWA were carried out.

-In Figs.~\ref{fig:figure2},~\ref{fig:figure4},~\ref{fig:figure6}, and~\ref{fig:figure8}, we can see that for any negative-valued Wigner function region, the diffusion contribution to the environmental flow ${\mathbf{J}}_{\mathrm{diff}}$ is always directed inwards on the boundary of the negative region, with the result that the environmental diffusion flow acts to destroy negative regions.
-This is just the process of decoherence viewed in terms of the Wigner flow.
+In Figs.~\ref{fig:figure2} and \ref{fig:figure4}, we can see that for any negative-valued Wigner function region, the diffusion contribution to the environmental current ${\mathbf{J}}_{\mathrm{diff}}$ is always directed inwards on the boundary of the negative region, with the result that the environmental diffusion current acts to destroy negative regions.
+This is just the process of decoherence viewed in terms of the Wigner current.